 After dinner a book would be read aloud, and he would take notes in a cursory way.
 I remember that one of his friends, when the reader pronounced a word wrongly, checked him and made him read it again, and my uncle said to him, "Did you not catch the meaning?"
 When his friend said "yes," he remarked, "Why then did you make him turn back?
 We have lost more than ten lines through your interruption."
 So jealous was he of every moment lost.
 (Ib.)

-Meet strange creatures that Pliny tells are real.
-Book 7 tells of a one-eyed people; a people with their feet turned backwards; a people of mixed sex (androgynous); enchanters with two pupils in one eye; people with killing perspiration; a one-legged people; a people who have merely holes in their faces instead of nostrils, and flexible feet, like the body of the serpent; people who are half man, half beast; a people that outruns horses, and so on. - TK
+Meet strange creatures that Pliny thinks are real.
+Book 7 tells of a one-eyed people; a people with their feet turned backwards; a people of mixed sex (androgynous); enchanters with two pupils in one eye; people with killing perspiration; a one-legged people; a people who have merely holes in their faces instead of nostrils, and flexible feet, like the body of the serpent; people who are half man, half beast; a people that outruns horses, and so on.

 You may judge of my taste from my having inserted, in the beginning of my book, the names of the authors that I have consulted.
 For I consider it to be courteous and to indicate an ingenuous modesty, to acknowledge the sources whence we have derived assistance.